flintrocks/flint/docs/language_guide.md

  > **Planned feature**
  >
  > In the future, external calls will include automatic re-entrancy attack protection, where no function of a Flint contract will be callable during the execution of an external call.
+See https://github.com/flintrocks/flint/issues/74.

 ### Specifying the interface